GuillaumeGermain/NLP/README.md

 # NLP Bag of Words
 ## Fun with traditional ML algorithms
-The idea is to check how effective "traditional" ML methods work in a simple context.
+Check how effective "traditional" ML methods work in a simple context.
 1000 restaurant customer reviews are classified as 1 or 0, "Liked" or "Didn't like".

 To review the results, open the df_results after the script has run.